craigthelinguist/cluedo/README.md

 Cluedo
 ======

 A murder most foul has been committed!
-Dr. Grey has been found dead in his mansion.
+Dr. Black has been found dead in his mansion.
 Whodunnit?
 You must use your investigative talents to solve the crime.

 Credit
 ======